|

 ---

-Koga still lived at the old clan site and when he smelled human blood which wafted on the wind to the mountain, he rushed to the old mountain trail used by Kintaysa to get to the clan.
-When Koga saw the burning village, he ran down the trail as fast as he could.
+to the old mountain trail used by Kintaysa to get to the clan.
+When Koga saw the burning village, he ran down the trail as

 By the time he got to the bottom, the army had already gone.
 Nothing was left but a smoking ruin.